Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Methodology

 \section{Methodology}

 In this section, we carefully demonstrate the Machine Vision Therapy process which mainly contains three components, namely Transition Matrix Estimation, Denoising In-Context Learning, and Fine-Tuning of vision models.
-Next, we first demonstrate our problem setting and give an overview of our framework.
-Then, we carefully elucidate the details of each part and summarize the whole process.
+Next, we demonstrate problem setting and framework overview.